 All members of the UWS community are required to have a visible ID badge at all times and are expected to report suspicious activities, criminal actions and emergencies occurring on campus.
 Prompt reporting enhances campus safety for all concerned.
-UWS campus safety provides security coverage seven days a week.
+UWS campus safety is on site and active during standard campus operating hours.